 This luxurious 10 day train journey through South Africa is a unique safari experience on board the Blue Train, a true ‘Palace on Wheels.

-Safari Itinerary starting at Umhlanga Rocks in Durban and taking in the Kingdom of Swaziland and Northern Kruger National Park.
+Starting at Umhlanga Rocks in Durban and taking in the Kingdom of Swaziland and Northern Kruger National Park.